thequickfixer/linux-super/README.md

 # Welcome to linux-super

 Linux-super is a modified ```5.14.xx``` kernel patched for speed.
 This kernel isn't expected to be super secure, but secure to some degree.
-Expect missing things and bugs, if there is report them and or push a commit.

 - This kernel doesn't have hardening to certain extents.
-- This kernel was also pushed out to the public early.
 - This kernel will be updated frequenently throughout each day.
-- This kernel is for advanced users only.
 - Enabling debugging causes errors.

 We recommend linux ```5.14.21``` as there are more options for the kernel.
 The kernel will appear in GRUB under advanced options labeled as ```linux-5.14.21```.